-Overall recommendation: The working group believes the leadership structure proposed in the charge is viable.
-We are persuaded by our exploration that the new structure will, with appropriate resources and skilled leadership, preserve and enhance crucial strengths while enabling flexibility to respond to urgent new pressures and take advantage of emerging opportunities.
-We also predict that the proposed structure will be the one most likely to allow us to attract new revenue streams and effective leadership.
+Overall recommendation: The working group believes that the leadership structure involving two positions, a Vice Chancellor for Research and Graduate Education (VCRGE) and a Dean of the Graduate School, proposed in the charge is viable.
+We are persuaded by our exploration that the new structure will, with substantial additional resources and skilled leadership, preserve and enhance crucial strengths while enabling flexibility to respond to urgent new pressures and take advantage of emerging opportunities.
+We are convinced that no structure is likely to enhance the prominence and productivity of the UW-Madison research and graduate education enterprise without the infusion of substantial new resources from sources both internal and external to the University.
+However, we predict that the proposed structure will be the one most likely to allow us to attract the needed new revenue streams and to recruit effective leadership.

-Recommendations on sub-charges: The University Committee charged us not only with exploring the efficacy of the new structure but also with addressing issues that need to be resolved in the following areas:
+Recommendations on sub-charges: The University Committee charged us not only with exploring the efficacy of the new structure but also with addressing issues that need to be resolved in the following areas.
+This report deals only with the senior leadership, as defined in our charge; the working group recognizes the need for continuity in other staff positions:

-• Assuring the continuing close association of research and graduate education:

-In the current structure, the close association of research and graduate education happens at several points.
-In order to continue this coordination, we make three recommendations:

-- The current VCR-DGS structure has assured a close association of research and graduate education.
-A structure where the Vice Chancellor for Research is separate from the Dean of the Graduate School can continue to assure a close association of research and graduate education if: a) both high-level leaders are committed to partnership and collaboration; b) the VCR, with a working title of Vice Chancellor for Research and Graduate Education (VCRGE), is committed to graduate education; and c) the VCRGE is held ultimately responsible to the Chancellor for integrating and supporting research and graduate education. - 2) Faculty and staff in the Graduate School repeatedly expressed strong approval of the efficacy of weekly meetings that bring together those engaged in graduate education and research to address matters of overlapping concern.
-We recommend continuing a pattern of regular meetings among core leaders in the research enterprise and the Graduate School. - 3) The current divisional Associate Deans of the Graduate School are a crucial ingredient of this existing close association, regularly working on matters that advance the university's research mission and graduate education objectives.
-We recommend that these positions become Associate Vice Chancellors that report to the new VCRGE, to be primarily engaged in research initiatives.
+- Assuring the continuing close association of research and graduate education: In the current structure, the close association of research and graduate education happens at several points.
+In order to continue this coordination, we make three recommendations: - 1) The current VCR-DGS structure has assured a close association of research and graduate education.
+A structure where the Vice Chancellor for Research and Graduate Education (VCRGE) is separate from the Dean of the Graduate School can continue to assure a close association of research and graduate education if: a) both high-level leaders are committed to partnership and collaboration; b) the VCRGE, is committed to graduate education; and c) the VCRGE is held ultimately responsible to the Chancellor for integrating and supporting research and graduate education. - 2) Faculty and staff in the Graduate School repeatedly expressed strong approval of the efficacy of weekly meetings that bring together those engaged in graduate education and research to address matters of overlapping concern.
+We recommend continuing a pattern of regular meetings among core leaders in the research and graduate education enterprise. - 3) The current divisional Academic Associate Deans in the Graduate School are a crucial ingredient of this existing close association, regularly working on matters that advance the university's research mission and graduate education objectives.
+We recommend that these positions be retitled as Associate Vice Chancellors reporting to the new VCRGE, to be primarily engaged in research initiatives.
 We also recommend that the Associate Vice Chancellors continue to foster the close association of research and graduate education by collaborating with the Graduate School on matters like graduate program reviews and student funding.

-• Assuring an effective relationship between the major research centers and the leadership structure:
+Assuring an effective relationship between the major research centers and the leadership structure: